openmind-consortium/App-SCBS-PatientFacingApp/README.md

 - GetAdaptiveMirrorInfo if you would like to get how long and how many times a state has been entered (for embedded adaptive).
 This downloads automatically on initial connection.
 - Set LogBeepEvent to log an event into the Medtronic eventlog.json file any time the microphone hears a sound over a certain dB.
 You must plug your device into the mic before starting the program for it to register.
 This is good for aligning another task with the RC+S.
 - There is also the option to turn on different beeps for the CTM.
 Change any of the to true for that specific beep or None for no beep.
+- Move group shows or hides this button.
+The text is customizable along with the group to move to.
 - The WebPageButtons allows you to enable 2 different buttons or just one of the buttons at a time.
 You can customize the button text and what web site it will take the user to.
 The user must be connected to their INS and CTM for the buttons to work.
 - LogDownloadButton allows you to get the onboard Adaptive log, the onboard Event log and/or the onboard mirror flash log.
 You can set the button text, if the button is visible or not and which onboard logs you would like to have the button press download.
 - StimDisplaySettings allows you to hide any stimulation settings from the user.